64 Educational Brain Breaks Your Students Will Love

 6. Take a yoga break

 Inspire kids to move, stretch, and practice mindfulness with yoga.
-These printable yoga cards make it easy to incorporate yoga into your educational brain breaks.
-Each page includes a picture and description of the pose, and each page includes poses of increasing difficulty from level 1 to level 5.
+These printable yoga posters make it easy to incorporate yoga into your educational brain breaks.
+Each poster includes a picture and description of the pose.
 And don’t worry, it’s not a huge time commitment.
-The sequence on each card is designed to take only a few minutes.
+Each sequence is designed to take only a few minutes.

 7. Stretch it out